I am a fifth-year graduate student in the Department of Psychology at the University of Pennsylvania working with John Trueswell and Russell Epstein.

 In several behavioral experiments, I have found evidence that extraction of event structure (who is doing what to whom) from visual scenes is both a rapid and automatic process.
 This is important because it shows that the human visual system is continuously engaged in extracting the structure of what is happening in the world, even when this information is not explicitly attended.

-In other work using fMRI, I have identified brain regions that contain neural codes for action categories (e.g., kicking, pushing) that are consistent across the format of visual input, e.g., whether viewing kicking in full-motion videos, or in still photographs in which actors, setting, and viewpoint varied.
-This is important, because it shows that—just as in linguistic descriptions of actions—there exist representations of actions elicited by visual input that are invariant to visual features irrelevant to the causal relationship between event participants.
+In other work using fMRI, I have identified brain regions that contain neural codes for action categories (e.g., kicking, pushing) that are consistent across the format of visual input, e.g., whether viewing kicking in full-motion videos (in which the entire action sequence can be observed), or in visually varied still photographs (from which the action sequence must be inferred).
+This is important, because it shows that—just as in linguistic descriptions of actions—there exist representations of actions elicited by visual input that are invariant to incidental visual features, such the actors, objects, scene context, and the presence or absence of dynamic motion information.